readthedocs/readthedocs.org/docs/user/science.rst

 Their tools and practices have grown relevant to most scientific activities.
 This includes building publications, books, educational resources, interactive data science, resources for data journalism and full-scale websites for research projects and courses.

-Here's a brief overview of some :doc:`features <features>` that people in science and academic writing love about Read the Docs:
+Here's a brief overview of some :doc:`features </reference/features>` that people in science and academic writing love about Read the Docs:

 .. dropdown:: 🪄 Easy to use
     :open: